Grading of studies

 0-49 F = Fail

 A final grade for the degree certificate is calculated for the major and minor study modules on the basis of the average for qualitatively assessed completed courses weighted per credit.
-Advanced courses have a double weighting.
-The bachelor's or master's thesis is not included in the weighted final grade; the grade for a thesis is given separately.
+The master's thesis is not included in the weighted final grade; the grade is given separately.

 Grades that have been assessed qualitatively according to the above-mentioned scale cannot be changed to the grade "pass".
 Completed courses can also not be removed from the study register upon the student's request.